epfl-lasa/kuka-lwr-ros/README.md

 window does not open this is because a flag is set in the sim.launch file.
 In the caption below Rviz is on the left and Gazebo is on the right.

-A new functionality is added where you can apply external forces to the end-effector, to launch an interactive GUI to set the forces and when to apply them run the following:
+A new functionality is added where you can simlulate external forces being applied to the end-effector.
+To launch an interactive GUI to set the forces and when to apply them run the following:
 ```sh
 $ roslaunch lwr_simple_example sim.launch force-interface:=true
 ```